New SSA Ruling for Primary Headache Disorder

 2) Your doctor must observe a typical headache event.
 The doctor must provide a detailed description of the event and all associated symptoms, including observable signs such as:

 - Issues with concentration or memory

 - Need to be in a dark or quiet room during the exam

-If the AMS has not directly observed the event, the SSA may consider a third-party observation if it’s documented by the AMS.
+If the doctor has not directly observed the event, the SSA may consider a third-party observation if it’s documented by the doctor.